Microsoft/azure-docs.pt-pt/articles/data-explorer/ingest-data-no-code.md

 ### <a name="connect-to-the-azure-data-explorer-web-ui"></a>Ligue-se para a Web do Explorador de dados do Azure da interface do Usuário

-No seu Explorador de dados do Azure *AzureMonitoring* base de dados, selecione **consulta** para abrir a IU da Web do Azure Data Explorer.
+No seu Explorador de dados do Azure *TestDatabase* base de dados, selecione **consulta** para abrir a IU da Web do Azure Data Explorer.

 ![Página de consulta](media/ingest-data-no-code/query-database.png)